-This is a summary of the standard model of modern cosmology which comes with the name Λ CDM.
+This is a summary of the standard model of modern cosmology which comes with the name ΛCDM .
 The " Λ " correspond to Dark Energy uknown component of our universe responsible for the accelerating nature of our universe, while the "CDM" stands for Cold Dark Matter, which is the most accepted feature of current dark matter models.
 This is only a brief introduction, therefore many simplifications were done for this discussion.
 The interested reader is directed to Dodelson [3] for a more detailed discussion.
+An overview of the exciting discoveries on large scale structures observations will be revealed to the reader, in the rest of this document.